 We look to support innovative, high-achieving, bright minds; funding the applicant’s own salary, the salary of a research assistant, and/or research materials for the specified project.

 Many Cure Cancer Australia researchers who received our funding early in their careers are now amongst Australia’s most prominent cancer researchers.
-Our grants are distributed via the National Health and Medical Research Council.
+Our grants are distributed via the Cancer Australia Priority-driven Cancer Research Scheme.